Skip to main content

 • COUN 5301 Theories of Counseling - This course is designed to provide students with an understanding of the major counseling theories and practices.
 Several of the major theories of counseling will be examined with an emphasis on four areas: key concepts of the theory, its beliefs about the therapeutic process, the role of the counselor, and how to apply the theory to helping a client change.
 Each theory will be analyzed for its uniqueness and similarity with the other approaches and applied to case examples.

 • COUN 5304 Professional Orientation in Counseling - This course is an introduction to the field of counseling.
 It includes the history and trends of the counseling profession; the professional roles and identity; and ethical issues that affect the practice of counseling.
-This course provides opportunities to explore various types of counseling such as: career counseling, diversity, school counseling, college counseling, crisis counseling, addictions counseling, rehabilitation counseling and other contemporary issues.
+This course provides opportunities to explore various various issues in counseling such as: career counseling, diversity, school counseling, college counseling, crisis counseling, addictions counseling, rehabilitation counseling and other contemporary issues.

 Year One Spring